boustrophedon/taskerizer/README.md

 Similarly, a todo app makes the computer remember the tasks you have to do, whereas Taskerizer ideally will help you choose which task to do.
 Of course, supermemo uses a fancy spaced-repetition algorithm to achieve this.
 Taskerizer just uses a randomizer with priority weights and some optional skinner box mechanics.

+This is something, in retrospect, I wish I had in college.

 # Why prototype

 It's not a hackathon project kind of protoype.
 It's more of a I don't know the best way to make it usable, or to design the code (though I think the structure I have now isn't bad), so I might entirely rewrite it later.
 I also kind of want to implement server sync mechanism and possibly a mobile and/or web version.